haskus/haskus-manual/source/variant/safe_pattern_matching.rst

 that we provide the correct number of alternatives in the continuation tuple (the first parameter).

-Transforming a Variant into a multi-continuation is done with ``variantToCont``.
+Transforming a Variant into a multi-continuation is done with ``toCont``.
 Mapping the continuation tuple is done with ``>::>``.

 .. code:: haskell